 - Publishing panel

 - Narrative 4 Story Exchange

-Students will also have the opportunity to share their writing during open mic sessions, dress up during a character cosplay dinner, unwind during movie night, and grab a glow stick for our inaugural disco square dance.
+Students will also have the opportunity to share their writing during open mic sessions, dress up during a character cosplay dinner, unwind during mindfulness sessions, and test your knowledge with team trivia.

 Sessions take place at Hindman Settlement School in Hindman, KY and students stay in dorms on the campus.
 Residential life at Ironwood is in supervised dormitories with screened and trained mentors.

 Full inclusion and safety of staff and participants is of paramount importance to the Ironwood Writers Studio and Hindman Settlement School.
 Everyone is welcome here and is deserving of respect.
 Discrimination or maltreatment based upon race, color, ethnicity, national origin, religion, sex, gender identity and expression, sexual orientation, disability or medical status, political affiliation, socio-economic status, linguistic variation, or any other factor will not be tolerated.
 Beyond protection from discrimination, the Ironwood Writers Studio strives to foster positive spaces and conditions to help all our writers flourish, especially those who come from communities and identities that have traditionally been misrepresented, silenced, or excluded.
 We need the voices of all people if we are to tell the rich story of Appalachia.